27 professional email examples & templates for busy people

 As we approach [holiday], I wanted to take a moment to express our gratitude for your partnership this year.

-Working with you on [specific project or achievement] has been a highlight for our team.
-Your trust in our services means everything to us.
+Working with you on [specific project or ongoing collaboration] has been a highlight of our year.
+We're grateful for your trust in our team and look forward to continuing our partnership in the year ahead.

 Wishing you and your team a wonderful [holiday] and a successful year ahead.